 Here, we have a few suggestions for some simple DIY wedding centrepieces that will bring your tables to life but won’t take hours to set up.

-Small metallic buckets filled with flowers, for example, might sound quite basic, but it can look elegant.
+Small metallic buckets filled with flowers, for example, might sound quite basic, but they can look elegant.
 Whether it’s a pop of pink or a splash of red, they make lovely centrepieces.
+If you take the example of flowers like geraniums, they can indeed be an eye-catching piece to your decoration (check out types of geraniums here, if interested).
 Simple but effective.

 Alternatively, wicker baskets decorated with flowers and greenery could be a different way of styling your centrepieces.
 While simplistic, they look stylish and sweet too.
 You could add wine to the baskets, so it’s multi-purpose!